 These easy pumpkin bars are super moist, perfectly spiced, and slathered in tangy cream cheese frosting.
 What more could you want in a fall treat?

-If you’re looking for a fun, festive, and sweet-but-not-too-sweet treat to make for Halloween this weekend, this easy pumpkin bars recipe is just the thing for you!
+If you’re looking for a fun, festive, and sweet-but-not-too-sweet treat to make for Halloween, this easy pumpkin bars recipe is just the thing for you!
 It’s based on the pumpkin bread recipe that I make every fall.
 Like the bread, these bars are moist, tender, and filled with pumpkin spice flavor.
 UNlike the bread, they’re topped in a rich, tangy cream cheese frosting, which really highlights the warm spices inside them.
 On cool fall afternoons, they’re the perfect treat to pair with a coffee or tea.
 But heads up: these pumpkin bars are seriously addictive.
 Eat one, and you’ll have finished a second (or third) before you know it!

 Easy Pumpkin Bars Recipe Ingredients